-The same non-Trinitarians believing that Jesus now has some kind of “spiritual” body claim that the “flesh and blood” body He had before, “Forasmuch then as the children are partakers of flesh and blood, he also himself likewise took part of the same” (Heb 2:14), is now a “flesh and bone” body, “Behold my hands and my feet, that it is I myself: handle me, and see; for a spirit hath not flesh and bones, as ye see me have” (Luk 24:39).
-But “flesh and bone” doesn’t imply His body no longer has any blood.
+Some of the non-Trinitarians believing that Jesus now has some kind of “spiritual” body claim that His body is no longer “flesh and blood” but now “flesh and bone,” “Behold my hands and my feet, that it is I myself: handle me, and see; for a spirit hath not flesh and bones, as ye see me have” (Luk 24:39).
+But “flesh and bone” doesn’t imply His body no longer has any blood!
 Jesus was simply emphasizing the indisputable physicality of Himself.
 By allowing His disciples to handle His hands and arms, they could feel His skin and the hardness of the bones beneath His skin.
 And John later wrote, “That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked upon, and our hands have handled, of the Word of life” (1Jo 1:1).
-Sure, they probably could have taken His pulse and other vital signs but His circulatory system wasn’t in question—His physicality was.
+Sure, they probably could have taken His pulse and other vital signs to be sure He had blood flowing, but His circulatory system wasn’t in question—His physicality was.

-Furthermore, if it’s somehow possible for a physical body to live and function with no blood, it wouldn’t need to breathe or eat yet Jesus breathed and ate: “And when he had said this, he breathed on them, and saith unto them, Receive ye the Holy Ghost [Breath]” (Jhn 20:22); “And they gave him a piece of a broiled fish, and of an honeycomb.
+Furthermore, if it’s somehow possible to live and function without blood, then there would be no need to breathe, eat, or drink yet Jesus still did: “And when he had said this, he breathed on them, and saith unto them, Receive ye the Holy Ghost [breath]” (Jhn 20:22); “And they gave him a piece of a broiled fish, and of an honeycomb.
 And he took it, and did eat before them.”
 (Luk 24:42-43); “Not to all the people, but unto witnesses chosen before of God, even to us, who did eat and drink with him after he rose from the dead” (Act 10:41).

-Another argument made is that Jesus’ resurrected body can walk through walls: “Then the same day at evening, being the first day of the week, when the doors were shut where the disciples were assembled for fear of the Jews, came Jesus and stood in the midst” (Jhn 20:19); “And after eight days again his disciples were within, and Thomas with them: then came Jesus, the doors being shut, and stood in the midst” (Jhn 20:26).
+Another argument for a “spiritual” body is that Jesus could walk through walls: “Then the same day at evening, being the first day of the week, when the doors were shut where the disciples were assembled for fear of the Jews, came Jesus and stood in the midst” (Jhn 20:19); “And after eight days again his disciples were within, and Thomas with them: then came Jesus, the doors being shut, and stood in the midst” (Jhn 20:26).
 Although “the doors were shut” and He “stood in the midst” doesn’t necessarily correspond with Him walking through the walls to get in.
-Most likely He simply opened the door and walked into the room.
-It doesn’t even say the doors were locked but even if they were, it would be no problem for God to instantly unlock the doors for His Son.
+Most likely He simply opened the door and walked in because it doesn’t even say the doors were locked.
+But even if they were, it would be no problem for God to instantly unlock any doors for His Son to enter.
 Even an angel easily loosed Peter from his chains, “Peter was sleeping between two soldiers, bound with two chains: and the keepers before the door kept the prison.
 And, behold, the angel of the Lord came upon him, and a light shined in the prison: and he smote Peter on the side, and raised him up, saying, Arise up quickly.
 And his chains fell off from his hands.”
 (Act 12:6-7).
-Furthermore, God could have miraculously transported Jesus into that room similarly as He did once with Philip, “And when they were come up out of the water, the Spirit [Breath] of the Lord caught away Philip, that the eunuch saw him no more” (Act 8:39).
+Furthermore, God could have miraculously transported Jesus into that room similarly as He did once with Philip, “And when they were come up out of the water, the Spirit [breath] of the Lord caught away Philip, that the eunuch saw him no more” (Act 8:39).
 The point is that this event has nothing to do with the materiality or physicality of Jesus’ resurrected body being any different than it was before.

-After having been seated at the Father’s right hand, the Son called Himself “the Breath” seven times, “He that hath an ear, let him hear what the Spirit [Breath] saith unto the churches” (Rev 2:7,11,17,29, 3:6,13,22).
+After having been seated at the Father’s right hand, the Son called Himself “the Breath” seven times, “He that hath an ear, let him hear what the Spirit [breath] saith unto the churches” (Rev 2:7,11,17,29, 3:6,13,22).
 He spoke this concluding statement for each message to the seven churches from His position of power at God’s right hand.
-That “what the Breath saith” is figurative because it was what the Son of God saith, “These things saith the Son of God” (Rev 2:18).
+What “the breath saith” is what the Son of God saith, “These things saith the Son of God” (Rev 2:18).
 It’s because the Father gave His Son the seat of highest authority over all creation that what the Son of God says is what God Himself says.
 God accepts whatever His Son decides about every created being.

 The Son of God at His Father’s right hand